seanblonien/archway/README.md

 ## How to Run the Project

-1. Download and install [Docker](https://www.docker.com/products/docker-desktop) to your computer (verify with `Docker -v` and `docker-compose -v` in a terminal)
+1. Download and install [Docker](https://www.docker.com/products/docker-desktop) to your computer (verify with `Docker -v` and `docker-compose -v` in a terminal).
-1. Clone this repository to your computer
+1. Clone this repository to your computer.
-1. In a terminal, navigate to the repository
+1. In a terminal, navigate to the repository.
-1. Run `docker-compose build` to build all of the required Docker images for the project
+1. Run `docker-compose build` to build all of the required Docker images for the project.
-1. Run `npm install` in the same directory to install all dependencies for the front end app (this is run locally, and not in the container, so that files may be edited in real time and updated in the container)
+1. Run `npm install` in the same directory to install all dependencies for the front end app (this is run locally, and not in the container, so that files may be edited in real time and updated in the container).
-1. Once that is done, run `docker-compose up` to start all of the Docker containers (database, strapi, and app)
+1. Once that is done, run `docker-compose up` to start all of the Docker containers (database, strapi, and app).

+    NOTE: if this is your first time starting, this may take severall minutes.

 ## How to Import Data

 There won't be anything in the database or backend yet, so you have to import a schema and data to start off with a running project.

-1. Download and install [Node](https://nodejs.org/en/download/) to your computer to run the import scripts (verify with `node -v` in a terminal)
+1. Download and install [Node](https://nodejs.org/en/download/) to your computer to run the import scripts (verify with `node -v` in a terminal).
 1. Ensure that the project is running successfully (using previous steps) by seeing this in the Strapi Docker container logs.
 If you do not see this yet, then it is possible the container is still starting up.

     ```